Killing of Christian Glass: Coroner's autopsy and homicide finding

-Subsequent events
+Subsequent events, criminal charges, convictions

-The Colorado Bureau of Investigation is reviewing the matter, as is the district attorney for Clear Creek County, Heidi McCollum.
-She has stated that her office is required to issue a report, or refer the matter to a grand jury.
-McCollum stated that she has been in communication with the United States Attorney’s Office for Colorado, the Justice Department’s Civil Rights Division and the FBI Denver Division about the case.
+The Colorado Bureau of Investigation began reviewing the matter, as did the district attorney for Clear Creek County, Heidi McCollum.
+She stated that her office is required to issue a report, or refer the matter to a grand jury.
+McCollum stated that she had been in communication with the United States Attorney’s Office for Colorado, the Justice Department's Civil Rights Division and the FBI Denver Division about the case.
 A spokesperson for the U.S. Attorney's Office stated that they would monitor the matter, and if a violation of federal law appeared to have occurred, they would take the appropriate action.

-The lawyer for the Glass family, Siddhartha Rathod, has stated that he will begin a civil action shortly.
+The lawyer for the Glass family, Siddhartha Rathod, stated that he would begin a civil action.
 Rathod said that Glass had no history of serious mental illness, but sometimes had depression.
 He had ADHD, for which he was prescribed a Ritalin-like medication.
-Rathod alleges that the officer sent to investigate Glass's death intentionally muted his body-cam.
+Rathod alleged that the officer sent to investigate Glass's death intentionally muted his body-cam.

 On September 15, 2022, Clear Creek County Undersheriff Bruce Snelling said that the reason Deputy Buen used deadly force on Glass was because he thought Glass was going to stab another officer through a broken window, after he had been tased twice by two different officers and was thrashing back and forth.

 Also on September 15, Governor Jared Polis met privately with Sally and Simon Glass to express his condolences.
 Afterwards, he issued a statement: "The unspeakable loss and grief Sally and Simon Glass are living is the worst nightmare of every parent.
 This tragedy should never have happened.
-Colorado mourns for the loss of Christian Glass’s life.
+Colorado mourns for the loss of Christian Glass’s life."

-In response to media requests, the Clear Creek County Sheriff's Office has stated that there have been no disciplinary records relating to Deputy Buen, and there have not been any complaints filed against him.
-However, one individual, Manuel Camacho, has come forward who filed a complaint against Buen, alleging that while Camacho was in custody in 2019, Buen and other deputies used excessive force on him.
-Camacho alleges that Buen placed him in a headlock and kneeled on him, cutting off his air supply, and that he could not breathe.
-Camacho states that he filed a complaint, and has followed up with a court action, which has not yet come to trial.
+In response to media requests, the Clear Creek County Sheriff's Office stated that there had been no disciplinary records relating to Deputy Buen, and there had not been any complaints filed against him.
+However, one individual, Manuel Camacho, came forward who filed a complaint against Buen, alleging that while Camacho was in custody in 2019, Buen and other deputies used excessive force on him.
+Camacho alleged that Buen placed him in a headlock and kneeled on him, cutting off his air supply, and that he could not breathe.
+Camacho stated that he filed a complaint, and followed up with a court action, which had not yet come to trial.

-On Wednesday, November 23, deputies Buen and Gould were indicted on several charges and fired.
+On November 23, deputies Andrew Buen and Kyle Gould were indicted on several charges and fired.
+Gould was not on scene when Glass was shot, but he authorized Buen's breaking of the window over the phone, according to the indictment.